kkdlau/COMP4411-Modeler/readme.md

 # COMP4411 - Modeler
+## Basic Requirements
+- We hooked the Rotate slider to the ears of the cat

 ## Bonus (Bells and Whistles)

 - W dramatic light: yes
-  - You can check the light position
+  - You can set a new light position and increase the intensity.
 - W adjustable LoD: yes
   - You can change the detailness of the tails by changing the "Number of tail components"
   - Or "Number of Triangle in ear"